 - i.
 To ensure that the University's requirements and expectations around learning, teaching and assessment are met for all provision delivered in Mansfield. - j.
-To make recommendations to the University External Examiner and Assessor Appointments Panel on the appointment of external examiners with sole responsibility for courses delivered in Mansfield.
+To receive recommendations made by Schools to the University External Examiner and Assessor Appointments Panel on the appointment of external examiners with responsibility for courses delivered in Mansfield.